AlmirPaulo/My_Mind/README.md

 ![screen](https://raw.githubusercontent.com/AlmirPaulo/My_Mind/main/screen.png)

 The rest of the functionalities is pretty intuitives once you know some Markdown and have some experience with Notion like apps.
-For further instructions check the User Manual.
+For further instructions check the User Guide.

 ## Technologies